irec-org/irec/README.md

 - Online Learning and Reinforcement Learning models
 - Metrics and metrics evaluators are awesome to evaluate recommender systems in different ways

-Also, we provide a amazing application created using the IRec library (under the app/ folder) that can be used to setup a experiment under 5~ minutes with parallel processes, log registry and results views.
+Also, we provide a amazing application created using the iRec library (under the app/ folder) that can be used to setup a experiment under 5~ minutes with parallel processes, log registry and results views.
 The main features are:

 - Powerful application to run any reinforcement learning experiment powered by MLflow
 - Entire pipeline of execution is fully parallelized